NathanArnold817/TravelAnywhere/README.md

-# TravelAnywhereTravelAnywhere is a web Mvc intended for a relocation service or extended vacations.
+# TravelAnywhere is a web Mvc intended for a relocation service or extended vacations.
 Short ones are allowed to.

 Searches can be filtered by location (city, and country) T he only location I have in the database, is Cancun, Mexico